-7.1 Solder each RGB LED in turn - the marking on the PCB indicates the orientation of the longer of the 2 leads.
+7.1 Solder each RGB LED in turn - the marking on the PCB indicates the flat on the LED body.
 Only 3 leads per LED are soldered.

-As you did with the tubes, test each LED at a time before progressing to the next one.
+As you did with the tubes, power up and test each LED at a time before progressing to the next one.
 Each LED should cycle through a variety of colours including off.
 If you don't get this cycling, stop and check for solder shorts between adjacent RGB solder pads.